OpenSILEX/opensilex/opensilex-doc/src/main/resources/architecture/logging/logging.md

 | `http_request_uri`  | The full URI of the incoming HTTP request                        |                      |

 - See [Log types](#log-types) for the list of available operations type values associated with the `LOG_TYPE` key in Json log entry

+## Use cases

+To write of these attributes inside a log allow to answer to the following questions/uses cases :

+-

 # Log types